cube-drone/build-a-the-web-presentation/README.md

 It turns out that the most valuable development tool in 2022 isn't a code editor or a database product - it's a credit card.

 ### Kubernetes
-Well, if clouds are so great, why not an open-source cloud that you can manage yourself.
+Well, if clouds are so great, why not an open-source cloud that you can manage yourself?

 Kubernetes allows you to take a bunch of boring ol' dedicated servers and run software on them to get an interface that's kind of like what you'd get from Amazon's ECS: a much more abstract system that can run all kinds of containers.

 One big caveat, though - Kubernetes was designed to allow server teams to offer an AWS-like product.
 It is absolutely not designed for one person to launch and maintain.
 Instead, if you build software intending to deploy it to a Kubernetes cloud, you can then go to one of many Kubernetes providers and deploy it against their cloud - cross compatible with most of the other Kubernetes providers.